w3cping/blog-posts/privacy-anti-patterns.md

 from the Web.
 Just replicating existing fingerprinting surface amounts to further technical debt that we in the privacy community need to pay down.

+#### Solution
-**Solution:** New standards should treat all additional privacy risk as equally problematic.
+New standards should treat all additional privacy risk as equally problematic.
 The appropriate measure for new standards isn't "marginal increase in privacy risk"; its "could the functionality in the standard be used to harm user privacy."
 Put differently when you find you're digging